ibm-cloud-docs/openshift/openshift_users.md

 ```
 {: pre}

-To enable all users to access the infrastructure portfolio, the user whose credentials are stored in the API key, such as a functional ID, must have the appropriate permissions to the infrastructure provider.
+To enable all users to access the infrastructure portfolio, the user whose credentials are stored in the API key, such as a functional ID, must have the appropriate permissions to the [infrastructure provider](/docs/openshift?topic=openshift-infrastructure_providers).
+* Classic clusters: **Super User** role or the [minimum required permissions](/docs/openshift?topic=openshift-access_reference#infra) for classic infrastructure.
+* VPC clusters: [**Administrator** platform role for VPC Infrastructure](/docs/vpc?topic=vpc-iam-getting-started).infrastructure provider.
 * Classic clusters: **Super User** role or the [minimum required permissions](/docs/openshift?topic=openshift-access_reference#infra) for classic infrastructure.
 * [**Administrator** platform role](/docs/openshift?topic=openshift-users#platform) for {{site.data.keyword.containerlong_notm}} at the account level.
 * [**Writer** or **Manager** service role](/docs/openshift?topic=openshift-users#platform) for {{site.data.keyword.containerlong_notm}}.